IGCN: Integrative Graph Convolution Networks for patient level insights and biomarker discovery in multi-omics integration: Introduction

-Such GNN-based architectures are mostly applicable to homogeneous networks (i.e., one network with one type of node and edge).
-However, real-world networks mostly have multi-modal form (i.e., having more than one type of node and edge).
-Employing GCN or GAT on a given multi-modal network can limit the potential information provided by multiple graph structures.
-Therefore, it is crucial to utilize multiple graph structures, which already exist for many real-world tasks or are empirically generated by some classical graph construction methods, to further boost the learning performance.
-Several GNN-based approaches have been introduced as integrative computational tools for multi-modal graphs.
-Relational Graph Convolutional Networks (RGCN)~\cite{schlichtkrull2018modeling} provides relation-specific transformations, i.e. depending on the type and direction of an edge, for large-scale and multi-modal data.
-Heterogeneous Graph Attention Network (HAN)~\cite{wang2019heterogeneous} generates meta-path-based networks from a multi-modal network.
-The concept of meta-path can be applied to learn a sequence of relations defined between different objects in a multi-modal graph~\cite{sun2011pathsim}.
+Besides these GNN-based integrative tools applied for multi-omics datasets, several GNN-based approaches have been introduced as more general integrative computational tools for multi-modal datasets.
+Relational Graph Convolutional Networks (RGCN)~\citep{schlichtkrull2018modeling} provides relation-specific transformations, i.e. depending on the type and direction of an edge, for large-scale and multi-modal data.
+Heterogeneous Graph Attention Network (HAN)~\citep{wang2019heterogeneous} generates meta-path-based networks from a multi-modal network.
+The concept of meta-path can be applied to learn a sequence of relations defined between different objects in a multi-modal graph~\citep{sun2011pathsim}.
 After generating meta-paths, HAN takes node-level attention (for each node using its meta-path-based neighborhood) and association-level attention (for each meta-path) into consideration simultaneously.
 HAN employs a multi-layer perceptron (MLP) module to compute class probabilities rather than taking advantage of graph topologies, which could potentially limit the ability of the model to capture complementary information from graph topologies to make predictions.
-Furthermore, it has been argued that vanilla GCN and GAT methods could outperform HAN after preparing the network in a more fair way~\cite{lv2021we}.
-Apart from HAN, in the context of handling graph heterogeneity, Heterogeneous Graph Transformer (HGT)~\cite{hu2020heterogeneous} has been developed to maintain representations dependent on node and edge types.
+Apart from HAN, in the context of handling graph heterogeneity, Heterogeneous Graph Transformer (HGT)~\citep{hu2020heterogeneous} has been developed to maintain representations dependent on node and edge types.